pradeepsinngh/Quick-Machine-Learning-Notes/README.md

 Therefore in this case, another evaluation metric, a confusion matrix can be used to determine the performance of our model.

 #### What is weight and bias?
 Weights and biases are the parameters that your model "learn".

-Weights and biases are randomachine learningy initialize before training and are adjusted during training to minimize the cost function.
+Weights and biases are randomly initialized before training and are adjusted during training to minimize the cost function.

 #### What is a Cost Function? (a.k.a error or loss)